 How Machine Learning Speeds Marketing Mix Modeling

-Marketers are facing uncertainty as the digital ecosystem shifts to new privacy standards and cookieless attribution.
-A recent report shows that roughly 50% of CMOs still need to get ready for this change.
+Marketers face uncertainty as the digital ecosystem shifts to new privacy standards and cookieless attribution.

 Understanding the Basics of Marketing Mix Modeling